CENTERING CULTURAL CONNECTIONS AND EQUITY AND IS KEY TO OUR SUCCESS

 MEET ZAMANI RA

-Zamani Ra is the Founder and Executive Director of CEED (Circular Environmental EDucation) Canada , a non-profit that amplifies environmental and climate action in Toronto’s underserved communities.
-The vulnerable residents who make up these communities are most impacted but least engaged by the sector.
+Zamani Ra is an award winning environmental professional leading an innovative environmental education and engagement organization.
+She is the Founder and Executive Director of CEED Canada, a registered charity that amplifies climate action in Toronto’s social housing communities with specific focus in the underrepresented areas; ones most impacted but least meaningfully engaged by the sector.